 Stock Compensation.
 Effective January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123 (revised 2004) ("SFAS 123R"), Share-Based Payment, which revised Statement of Financial Accounting Standards 123 ("SFAS 123"), Accounting for Stock-Based Compensation.
 SFAS 123R requires all share-based payment transactions with employees, including grants of employee stock options, to be recognized as compensation expense over the requisite service period based on their relative fair values.
 SFAS 123R is a new and very complex accounting standard, the application of which requires significant judgment and the use of estimates, particularly surrounding Black-Scholes assumptions such as stock price volatility and expected option lives, as well as expected option forfeiture rates, to value equity-based compensation.
-There is little experience or guidance available with respect to developing these assumptions and models.
-There is also uncertainty as to how the standard will be interpreted and applied as more companies adopt the standard and companies and their advisors gain experience with the standard.
 SFAS 123R requires the recognition of the fair value of stock compensation in net income.
 Prior to the adoption of SFAS 123R, stock-based compensation expense related to employee stock options was not recognized in the statement of operations.
 Prior to January 1, 2006, we had adopted the disclosure-only provisions under SFAS 123.
-In the three months ended March 31, 2006, stock-compensation expense of approximately \$2.3 million was recorded in the condensed consolidated statement of operations in connection with adoption of SFAS 123R.
+For the three and six months ended June 30, 2006, stock-compensation expense of approximately \$2.3 million and \$4.6 million, respectively, was recorded in the condensed consolidated statement of operations in connection with adoption of SFAS 123R.
+As a result of adopting SFAS 123R, our net loss for the three and six months ended June 30, 2006, is \$2.3 million and \$4.6 million, higher, respectively, than if we had continued to account for share-based compensation under Accounting Principles Board ("APB") Opinion 25.
+Basic and diluted net loss per share for the three and six months ended June 30, 2006 are \$0.02 and \$0.05 higher, respectively, than if we had continued to account for share-based compensation under APB Opinion 25.
 There was no cumulative effect of adoption.
-Refer to Note 6 of notes to our unaudited condensed consolidated financial statements included elsewhere in this report for further information.
+Refer to Note 6 of notes to our unaudited condensed consolidated financial statements included e